IPGP/fwall/README.md

 $ fwall login
 ```

-Will ask for username and password and propose to store the credentials
+The script will ask for username and password and propose to store your
-on macOS or Linux keychain (if available) or in a read-protected file.
+login credentials on macOS or Linux keychain (if available) or in a
+read-protected file.
-A `javaws` window will open.
+A Java Web Start window will open.

-To logout, first close the `javaws` window, then type:
+To logout, first close the Java Web Start window, then type:

 ```
 $ fwall logout